whoozle/mmarch/README.md

 Some design considerations regarding format:
 * Use only 32/64 bit types for effective aligned access
-* No obscure arithmetics, all of offset in header — absolute
+* No obscure arithmetics, all of offsets in header — absolute
 * Group all headers at first 4G, saving on inner offsets
 * Could be either LE or BE